GuyMograbi/mograblog/src/posts/2015/10/angular-improve-website-performance-with-5-lines-of-code.md

     });
 ```

 this solution uses the fact that scopes has a prototypical inheritance and adds a function to all scopes (including isolated).
 This function will simply cancel the interval.
-Same thing can be done for the rest. and that's it!</div>
+Same thing can be done for the rest. and that's it!